golang/proposal/design/draft-fuzzing.md

 Corpus files must be encoded to support multiple fuzzing arguments.

-The first line of the corpus file indicates the encoding "version" of this file, e.g. "version 1".
+The first line of the corpus file indicates the encoding "version" of this file, which for version 1 will be `go test fuzz v1`.
 This is to indicate how the file was encoded, which allows for new, improved encodings in the future.

 For version 1, each subsequent line represents the value of each type making up the corpus entry.
 Each line is copy-pastable directly into Go code.
 The only